Portland's liberal image tempered by history as 'Skinhead City'

 Last week's deadly train incident "is kind of the latest manifestation of that," he said.

-Protest on the rise since the election
+Protests on the rise since the election

 In recent years, Portland has enjoyed a reputation as a friendly, peace-loving, quirky city -- an image further fueled by its portrayal in the IFC comedy "Portlandia."